Fact Sheet – Women’s Economic Empowerment in APEC: Reflecting on a Decade of Impact

 Advancing Gender Equality Under the Law

 - The United States is partnering with New Zealand to improve the legal and regulatory environment for women.
 As part of this multi-year effort, the United States published the APEC Women at Work brief to examine how laws and regulations limit or enable women to enter, remain, and advance in the formal workforce in the APEC region.

 Closing Gender Gaps in Science, Technology, Engineering, and Mathematics (STEM) Fields

 - The United States is leading efforts to advance women and girls’ integration into STEM fields, from their journey in early education through leadership and entrepreneurship.
 To launch these efforts, the United States led APEC’s work on the APEC Women in STEM: A Framework for Dialogue, Learning, and Action .

 - Building on the Framework, the United States published the APEC Women in STEM: A Focus on Entrepreneurship , which provides clear business and economic cases that should be considered when making policy to support economic progress.

 - The United States worked with APEC economies and academic and private sector partners from across the region to create the APEC Women in STEM Principles and Actions , which provide governments and businesses key actions to encourage women and girls to advance in STEM fields.

 Protecting, Improving, and Expanding Access to Health Care

-- The United States published the APEC Healthy Women, Healthy Economies to encourage private sector partners to implement the Policy Toolkit, as well as the for governments to implement reforms to improve women’s health.
+- The United States published the APEC Healthy Women, Healthy Economies business case to encourage private sector partners to implement the Policy Toolkit, as well as the economic case for governments to implement reforms to improve women’s health.

-- The United States developed the to provide stakeholders with guidelines and ideas on how to measure, track, and report progress in implementing actions under the Policy Toolkit.
+- The United States developed the monitoring and evaluation framework to provide stakeholders with guidelines and ideas on how to measure, track, and report progress in implementing actions under the Policy Toolkit.